lucky-chap/orbitfeed/README.md

 - On the orbit page, click on the `code` button to configure your orbit
 - Follow the instructions from the above step to start collecting feedback on your website
 - Good luck!

+## Widget ⌨️

+The code for the widget can be found [here](https://github.com/lucky-chap/orbitfeed-widget)

 ## Local development 🧑‍💻